A Midsummer Night's Dream (1935 film): Plot

-A beautiful young woman named Hermia (Olivia de Havilland) is in love with Lysander (Dick Powell) and wishes to marry him.
-Her father Egeus (Grant Mitchell), however, has instructed her to marry Demetrius (Ross Alexander), whom he has chosen for her.
-When Hermia refuses to obey, stating she is in love with Lysander, her father invokes before Duke Theseus of Athens (Ian Hunter) an ancient Athenian law that states a daughter must marry the suitor chosen by her father, or face death.
+A beautiful young woman named Hermia is in love with Lysander and wishes to marry him.
+Her father Egeus, however, has instructed her to marry Demetrius, whom he has chosen for her.
+When Hermia refuses to obey, stating she is in love with Lysander, her father invokes before Duke Theseus of Athens an ancient Athenian law that states a daughter must marry the suitor chosen by her father, or face death.
 Theseus offers her another choice—to live a life of chastity as a nun and worship the goddess Diana.

-Meanwhile, Peter Quince (Frank McHugh) and his fellow players gather to produce a stage play about the cruel death of Pyramus and Thisbe in honor of the Duke and his upcoming marriage to Hippolyta (Verree Teasdale).
+Meanwhile, Peter Quince and his fellow players gather to produce a stage play about the cruel death of Pyramus and Thisbe in honor of the Duke and his upcoming marriage to Hippolyta.
 Quince reads the names of characters and assigns them to the players.
-Nick Bottom (James Cagney), who is playing the main role of Pyramus, is over-enthusiastic and suggests himself for the characters of Thisbe, the Lion, and Pyramus at the same time.
+Nick Bottom, who is playing the main role of Pyramus, is over-enthusiastic and suggests himself for the characters of Thisbe, the Lion, and Pyramus at the same time.
 He also prefers being a tyrant and recites some lines of Ercles.
 Quince ends the meeting instructing his players to meet at the Duke's oak tree.

-In the forest outside Athens, Oberon (Victor Jory), the king of the fairies, and Titania (Anita Louise) his queen, are having an argument.
+In the forest outside Athens, Oberon, the king of the fairies, and Titania his queen, are having an argument.
 Titania tells Oberon that she plans to stay there to attend the wedding of Duke Theseus and Hippolyta.
 Oberon and Titania are estranged: She refuses to give her Indian changeling to Oberon for use as his knight because the child's mother was one of Titania's worshippers.
-Wanting to punish Titania's disobedience, Oberon instructs his mischievous court jester Puck (Mickey Rooney) to retrieve a flower called "love-in-idleness".
+Wanting to punish Titania's disobedience, Oberon instructs his mischievous court jester Puck to retrieve a flower called "love-in-idleness".
 Originally a white flower, it turns purple when struck by Cupid's bow.
 When someone applies the magical love potion to a sleeping person's eyelids, it makes the victim fall in love with the first living creature seen upon awakening.